Sven-Skyth-Henriksen/Sven-Skyth-Henriksen/README.md

 **About Me!**

-- 💻 I’m interested in Web Development and AI applications.
+- 💻 I’m interested in Web Development, AI applications and Game Development.
 - 🌱 I’m looking to collaborate on Computer Vision and AI related projects.
 - 📫 Reach me: sven.skyth.henriksen@gmail.com